 - Salt: Pouring salt around your veg will keep the slugs away indeed, but unless your plants like maritime conditions they will be affected too!

 - Seashells: The sharp edges deter slugs from crossing, but they don’t decay like eggshells and can be a serious nuisance when weeding for many years to come.

+- Slug pellets: Most are not organic and will kill the predators too.
 Even the organic ones are not wise to use: when the slugs die, the predators leave to find food elsewhere – leaving you dependent on the pellets.

 Step 3: Enjoy Watching Your Plants Grow!

 Remember to accept some losses and accept the presence of some slugs.
 They will help keep your predators in your garden.